Empowering Kids through Infinite Music

 Giving kids a lifelong musical relationship.
 Infinite Music is a volunteer organization made up of passionate musicians and supporters who are joined by the universal language of music.
 The projects we support offer a diverse range of musical genres, styles and techniques.
 Infinite Music is dedicated to providing youth, especially those who have limited or no exposure to musical arts, the opportunity to experience music—whether as a learned listener or a learned performer.

-Stay tuned for our new website which details our programs for this year and beyond.
+Stay tuned for our new website which details our programs and events.

 Learn how you can support the cause.
-There are infinite ways to give!
-Say it with music!
+There are infinite ways to help!